Ih56ix/Magmanode-wiki/introduction/faq.md

 # FAQ

-{% hint style="info" %}
+{% hint style="danger" %}
-Is this the official Magmanode Wiki?
+This is not the official Magmanode wiki!
-{% endhint %}

-{% hint style="success" %}
-No, but the owner of magmanode (DEKKU) appreciates and approves it.
-This wiki is managed by the magmanode community
+This wiki is managed by the community and is appreciated by the owner of Magmanode.
 {% endhint %}

 ***